thatgirlfrommoon/Doc-Chat/README.md

-Doc-chat is a repository for you to chat and learn about information in a website or link of your choice and extract insights from it.
+Doc-Chat is a repository for you to chat and extract insights from any website or document of your choice.

-The contents could be
+Possible Use Cases:
 - ⚡ A web documentation that you are curious about.
 - 📫 A pdf book online.
-- ⚡ A recently released publication.
+- ⚡ A recently released publication

-If it is available to crawl, you have it!
-The Doc-chat is ready to consume any knowledge that you present and would act as your study buddy!
+If it's accessible to crawl, it's yours!
+The Doc-chat is ready to absorb any knowledge you provide and will serve as your trusty study companion!

 # Brain of Doc-Chat